 Fig.1.
 Molecular structures of benzimidazole-phenol (BIP) derivatives and their oxidation products.

 On the left: compounds 1, 2, 3, and 4 designed to explore E1PT, E2PT, E3PT and E4PT (generically EnPT) processes, respectively.
-On the right: products of the electrochemical oxidation of the phenol coupled with one (1’), two (2’), three (3’) and four (4’) proton transfers.
+On the right: products of the electrochemical oxidation of the phenol coupled with one (1’), two (2’), three (3’), and four (4’) proton transfers.
 The hydrogen atoms involved in the PCET reactions are labeled in red.